yugabyte/yugabyte-db/docs/content/faq.md

 ### Is the Community Edition open source?

 Yes, the Community Edition is a completely open source, fully functioning version of YugaByte DB.
+It is licensed under Apache 2.0 and the source is available on [GitHub](https://github.com/yugabyte/yugabyte-db).

 ### How do the Community Edition and the Enterprise Edition differ from each other?

-[Community Edition](/community-edition/quick-start/) is the best choice for the individual developer looking to develop applications and deploy YugaByte DB into production with traditional DevOps tools.
+[Community Edition](/quick-start/) is the best choice for the individual developer looking to develop applications and deploy YugaByte DB into production with traditional DevOps tools.

-[Enterprise Edition](/enterprise-edition/deploy/) includes all the features of the Community Edition as well as additional features such as built-in cloud-native operations, enterprise-grade deployment flexibility and world-class support.
+[Enterprise Edition](/deploy/enterprise-edition/) includes all the features of the Community Edition as well as additional features such as built-in cloud-native operations, enterprise-grade deployment flexibility and world-class support.
 It is the simplest way to run YugaByte DB in mission-critical production environments with one or more datacenters (across both public cloud and on-premises datacenters).

 ## Enterprise Edition